DrewRoss5/Nebula/README.md

 # Nebula
 A small interpreted scripting language
 ## Project Status
-Nebula is an early-stage toy programming language, actively developed with new features planned.
+Nebula is an early-stage programming language, currently in developmen with new features planned.
 While it is not yet production-ready, it is open for experimentation and feedback.
 ### Currently Implemented:
   - Blocks
   - Variables